EulerEger/eger-journey/content/about.md

 ## Author

-I am a science enthusiast with a strong interest in **chemistry**, **physics**, **nuclear** and **technical education**.
+I am a science enthusiast with a strong interest in **chemistry**, **physics**, **nuclear**, and **technical education**.

-My background is rooted in practical experimentation, numerical simulations, thermodynamics and fluid dynamics calculations, as well as chemical and some nuclear processes.
+My background is rooted in practical experimentation, numerical simulations, thermodynamics, and fluid dynamics, as well as chemical and some nuclear processes.

 ---